andreashurst/claude-docker/docs/HOST_NETWORKING.md

 ## Dynamic Configuration

 ### MCP Configuration
-The container automatically generates a dynamic MCP configuration based on your input:
+The container automatically generates a dynamic MCP configuration:

-- **Frontend URL**: Uses the URL you specify during startup
+- **Frontend URL**: Automatically detected based on project type (DDEV projects) or defaults to localhost:3000
 - **Project Path**: Always uses current working directory (PWD) for consistency
-- **Port Extraction**: Automatically extracts port from your frontend URL
+- **Port Extraction**: Automatically extracts port from the detected frontend URL

 **Important**: The scripts always use the current directory as project path to ensure consistency between container names and Docker volume mounts.